apache/beam/beam-site/documentation/programming-guide.md

 * `PCollection`: A `PCollection` represents a distributed data set that your Beam pipeline operates on.
 The data set can be *bounded*, meaning it comes from a fixed source like a file, or *unbounded*, meaning it comes from a continuously updating source via a subscription or other mechanism.
 Your pipeline typically creates an initial `PCollection` by reading data from an external data source, but you can also create a `PCollection` from in-memory data within your driver program.
 From there, `PCollection`s are the inputs and outputs for each step in your pipeline.

 * `Transform`: A `Transform` represents a data processing operation, or a step, in your pipeline.
-Every `Transform` takes one or more `PCollection` objects as input, perfroms a processing function that you provide on the elements of that `PCollection`, and produces one or more output `PCollection` objects.
+Every `Transform` takes one or more `PCollection` objects as input, performs a processing function that you provide on the elements of that `PCollection`, and produces one or more output `PCollection` objects.

 * I/O `Source` and `Sink`: Beam provides `Source` and `Sink` APIs to represent reading and writing data, respectively. `Source` encapsulates the code necessary to read data into your Beam pipeline from some external source, such as cloud file storage or a subscription to a streaming data source. `Sink` likewise encapsulates the code necessary to write the elements of a `PCollection` to an external data sink.